zlegein/grails-dustjs-resources/README.markdown

 The default path separator is `/`.
 If you want to change it, you can specify a value for `templatesPathSeparator` in the configuration.
 For example, adding

-    grails.resources.mappers.dustjs.templatesPathSeparator = '.'
+    grails.resources.mappers.dustjs.templatesPathSeparator = '_'

-will change the template name to `templates.foo`.
+will change the template name to `templates_foo`.

 If you specify a value for `templatesRoot` in the configuration, then that value will be stripped from the template name.
 For example, adding